jmikola/jmikola.github.io_tmp/_posts/2014-05-05-fios-actiontec.md

 to upgrade its infrastructure, I jumped over to FiOS as soon as it became available.

-Each FiOS installation includes an ONT that converts the fiber-optic cable to coax or Ethernet.
+Each FiOS installation includes an
+<abbr title="Optical network terminal">ONT</abbr> that converts the fiber-optic
+cable to coax or Ethernet.
 Using Ethernet limits you to just internet service, but that's not a problem at all for [cord cutters][cordcutters]; however, since my building was already wired for coax and I wasn't keen on hanging Cat5 cable from my apartment window down to the meter room, I went with coax and Verizon's bundled Actiontec MI424WR router.

-With FiOS, the MI424WR serves double duty as a MoCa bridge, converting coax to usable Ethernet, and router.
+With FiOS, the MI424WR serves double duty as a
+<abbr title="Multimedia over Coax Alliance">MoCA</abbr> bridge, converting coax
+to usable Ethernet, and router.
 As far as routers go, it's not too bad.
 There's actually quite a lot of functionality buried behind all of the "Are you sure you want to see the advanced options?" prompts in its admin GUI.
 The MI424WR's diminutive [NAT table][nat-issue] is a common complaint, but I haven't been